philbowles/PangolinMQTT/docs/pl.md

 ### Example 3 - potential errors: directly using the payload pointer

-All of this sound like and unnecessarily complex process: you "know" the payload is a string so you are just going to use the payload pointer, like this:
+All of this sound like an unnecessarily complex process: you "know" the payload is a string so you are just going to use the payload pointer, like this:

 ```cpp
 printf("Name is %s\n",static_cast<char*>(&payload[0])); // coerce buf to correct type to treat as C-string
 ```

 This is probably *THE* most common payload handling error / potential bug.
 In many cases, but ***purely by chance*** the library's internal buffer *could be* followed by a NUL byte (\0) in which case your code will work as expected.
-On the occasions when it is NOT followed by chance by a \0, (*possibly totally random*) you will get a) unexpected results or b) a crash, both of which will be very difficult - if not impossible - to replicate and/or debug.
+On the occasions when it is NOT followed ***by chance*** by a \0, (*possibly totally random*) you will get a) unexpected results or b) a crash, both of which will be very difficult - if not impossible - to replicate and/or debug.

 ***NEVER ASSUME THE PAYLOAD IS A VALID C-STYLE STRING!!!***